arungudelli/angularjswiki/content/en/fontawesome/fa-wordpress-simple.md

-## Change Wordpress Simple icon size
+## Change fa-wordpress-simple icon size
-To increase Wordpress Simple font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-wordpress-simple.
+To increase fa-wordpress-simple font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-wordpress-simple.

 Increase in icon size will be relative to their parent container.